Analysis | The 2016 campaign inoculated the public against Trump’s 2020 tactics

 Even if the email is authentic, it doesn't prove that either Biden did anything untoward or that the former vice president lied.
 There are, in other words, a number of reasons to treat the story with skepticism and to pause before offering it uncritically.
 But this is very much not what Trump was hoping would happen.

 His frustration is palpable.
-On Monday, Reuters' White House correspondent Jeff Mason asked Trump why he and his campaign were suggesting that Joe Biden was a criminal — itself a retread of the 2016 playbook that's similarly failed to gain traction.
+On Monday, Reuters’s White House correspondent Jeff Mason asked Trump why he and his campaign were suggesting that Joe Biden was a criminal — itself a retread of the 2016 playbook that’s similarly failed to gain traction.

 “He is a criminal,” Trump replied.
 “And you know who’s a criminal here?
 You’re a criminal for not reporting it,” he told Mason.